-Code 3206942 ORT CLI TR II 1(0-3-1)

-Orthodontic Clinical Training II
+Code 3206942 ORT CLI TR II 1(0-3-1) Orthodontic Clinical Training II

-The aim of the course is to provide skill in management of continuing orthodontic patients.

-- -monitor tooth movement with specific mechanics - -evaluate treatment progress - -detect and manage unfavorable effects of treatment

-Clinical training for competent to monitor tooth movement during treatment with specific biomechanics, evaluate treatment progress and detect the unfavorable side effect.
+- 1. Aims of the course The aim of the course is to provide skill in management of continuing orthodontic patients. - Attainment targets (Learning outcome) After complete this course the participant will competent to -monitor tooth movement with specific mechanics -evaluate treatment progress -detect and manage unfavorable effects of treatment - 3.
+Course description and timetable Clinical training for competent to monitor tooth movement during treatment with specific biomechanics, evaluate treatment progress and detect the unfavorable side effect.

+TimetableWeekContent1-6Clinical training